 Future Vision for Theological Education

-In November 2009, Pastoral Ministry Summit participants gathered to begin the formation of a future vision of theological education in the LCMS for 2015 and beyond.
-Forty-eight Lutheran Church-Missouri Synod (LCMS) participants gathered on the campus of Concordia Theological Seminary, Fort Wayne, Ind. for this event.
+In November 2009, Pastoral Ministry Summit participants began the formation of a future vision of theological education in The Lutheran Church—Missouri Synod for 2015 and beyond.
+Forty-eight LCMS participants gathered at Concordia Theological Seminary, Fort Wayne, Ind., and the summit focused on the future of theological education in the LCMS.

 Summit participants were divided into eight vision formation groups, each of which was given considerable time to construct the components of their visions for the future of theological education.
 Groups were instructed to describe what they would observe (and not observe) in 2015 if theological education in the LCMS were operating in optimal fashion.
 While the groups were given latitude to include many components in their vision descriptions, they were asked to be certain that their visions contained details concerning the following items: